cabloy/zova/zova-docs/guide/techniques/router/route-fields.md

 # Route Fields

-In [Page Component](../../essentials/component/page.md), we create a page component `counter` through a cli command, which creates a route record.
+In [Page Component](../../essentials/component/page.md), we create a page component `counter` and a route record.
 Here we further describe the fields of route records

 ## List of route fields